-The jurisdiction of every council is confined to the municipality the council represents, except wherea more extensive authority is expressly given.
+The jurisdiction of every council is confined to the municipality The jurisdiction of every council is confined to the municipality the council represents, except wherea more extensive authority is expressly given.
 The powers of every council are as already mentioned, exercised by bye-law, when not otherwise ordered or provided for.
 Every council may make regulations not specifically provided for by the act, and not contrary to law, for governing the proceedings of the council, the conduct of its members, and the appointing or calling of special meetings of the council, and in general such other regulations as the good of the inhabitants of the municipality requires.
 Every bye-law is required to be under the seal and signed by the head of the corporation, or by the person presiding at the meeting at which the bye-law was passed, and by the clerk of the corporation.
 Certain other formalities are requisite to the passing of every bye-law; and in order to secure the validity of bye-laws to raise money, the assent of the electors is

-In case a resident of a municipality, or any other person interested in a bye-law, order or resolution of a council, applies to either of the superior courts of common law, and produces to the court a copy of the bye-law, order or resolution, certified under the hand of the clerk, and under the corporate seal, and shows by affidavit that it was received from the clerk, and the corporate seal, and shows by affidavit that it was received corporate seal, and shows by affidavit that it was received from the clerk, and that the applicant is resident or interested as above, the court, after at least eight days' service on the corporation of a rule to show cause, may quash the bye-law, order or resolution, in whole or in part, for illegality.
-Particular bye-laws require to be promulgated for a particular ticular bye-laws require to be promulgated for a particular time; and if so promulgated, no application to quash them will be entertained after the lapse of six calendar months from promulgation.
-In case a bye-law, order or resolution is illegal, in whole or in part, and in case anything has been done under it which, by reason of the illegality, gives any person a right of action, no such action can be brought until one calendar month has elapsed after the bye-law, order or resolution has been quashed or wealth or metal any north or calendar month? has been quashed or repealed, nor until one calendar month's notice in writing of the intention to bring the action has been given to the corporation; and every such action must be brought against the corporation alone, and not against any one acting under the bye-law, order or resolution.
+In case a resident of a municipality, or any other person In case a resident of a municipality, or any other person interested in a bye-law, order or resolution of a council, applies to either of the superior courts of common law, and produces to the court a copy of the bye-law, order or resolution, certified under the hand of the clerk, and under the corporate seal, and shows by affidavit that it was received from the clerk, and that the applicant is resident or interested as above, the court, after at least eight days' service on the corporation of a rule to show cause, may quash the bye-law, order or resolution, in whole or in part, for illegality.
+Particular bye-laws require to be promulgated for a particular time; and if so promulgated, no application to quash them ticular bye-laws require to be promulgated for a particular time; and if so promulgated, no application to quash them will be entertained after the lapse of six calendar months from promulgation.
+In case a bye-law, order or resolution is illegal, in whole or in part, and in case anything has been done under it which, by reason of the illegality, gives any person a right of action, no such action can be brought until one calendar month has elapsed after the bye-law, order or resolution has been quashed or repealed any partitions and all the secondary and the secondary contents. calendarmonth has elapsed after the bye-law, order or resolution has been quashed or repealed, nor until one calendar month's notice in writing of the intention to bring the action has been given to the corporation; and every such action must be brought against the corporation alone, and not against any one acting under the bye-law, order or resolution.
 The corporation is authorized to tender amends to plead the tender to the action.
-A summary remedy is given for the punishment of offences
+A summary remedy is given for the punishment of offences against bye-laws.